CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching

 Time series anomalies are typically classified into point anomalies and subsequence anomalies.
+The point anomalies can be further classified as \textit{contextual} or \textit{global} anomalies~\citep{lai2021revisiting}.
 Recent reconstruction-based methods show strong capability of detecting point anomalies, which are characterized by specific values that significantly deviate from the normal range of the probability distribution.
-However, subsequence anomalies consist of values that fall within the probability distribution, making them much harder to detect~\citep{paparrizos2022tsb, nam2024breaking}.
-According to the behavior-driven taxonomy~\citep{lai2021revisiting}, the subsequence anomalies can be further divided into seasonal, shapelet, and trend anomalies--see Figure~\ref{intro up}.
+However, subsequence anomalies consist of values that fall within the probability distribution, making them much harder to detect~\citep{paparrizos2022tsb,nam2024breaking}.
+According to the behavior-driven taxonomy~\citep{lai2021revisiting}, the subsequence anomalies can be further divided into \textit{seasonal}, \textit{shapelet}, and \textit{trend} anomalies--see Figure~\ref{intro up}.
 A promising approach is to transform the time series into the frequency domain to better derive the subsequence anomalies.

 When transformed into the frequency domain, distinct subsequence anomalies also show prominent differences against the normal series in different frequency bands (Figure~\ref{intro up}).
 In this case, shapelet anomalies mainly affect the third frequency band while seasonal anomalies affect the first two frequency bands.
 However, the frequency domain features a long-tailed distribution that most information centralizes in the low frequency bands.
-Coarse-grained reconstruction-based methods may neglect the details in the high frequency bands~\citep{guo2023contranorm, piao2024fredformer, park2022vision, wang2022anti}, thus failing to detect correspond anomalies, which calls for \emph{fine-grained modeling in each frequency band} to precisely reconstruct the normal patterns, so that heterogeneous subsequence anomalies can be detected.
+Coarse-grained reconstruction-based methods may neglect the details in the high frequency bands~\citep{guo2023contranorm, piao2024fredformer, park2022vision, wanganti}, thus failing to detect correspond anomalies, which calls for \emph{fine-grained modeling in each frequency band} to precisely reconstruct the normal patterns, so that heterogeneous subsequence anomalies can be detected.
 Moreover, considering the relationships among channels also promotes better reconstruction for normal patterns.